It appears that many Catholics think they can support the evil of abortion, spend time in purgatory to pay for it, then

 One of many great tragedies of humanity is that we don't go to heaven by family.
 Some relatives make it, some don't.

 Always by personal choice, always sad.
-Yet some religions try to find a way where every loved one makes it.
-Not true.
+Yet some sects try to find a way where every loved one makes it to heaven.
+It doesn't happen.

 It seems strange that any church doctrine would say that Jesus can't save someone, they can't save themselves, but some living person, supposedly bound for purgatory themselves, can shorten someone else's time there by paying priests to pray for them.
 It doesn't make sense.

 Then why does the doctrine of Purgatory exist?